jiasenlu/visDial.pytorch/README.md

 # visDial.pytorch
-visual dialog model in pytorch
+Visual Dialog model in pytorch

 ### Introduction
 This is the pytorch implementation of our NIPS 2017 paper ["Best of Both Worlds: Transferring Knowledge from Discriminative Learning to a Generative Visual Dialog Model"](https://arxiv.org/abs/1706.01554)